shrinathrao97/HudsonCampaign/DMOnly/Notes.md

   * Attacking: When you go to attack, a shape moves out and blocks the attack.
   * Next Turn: You step back as the figure pulls itself from the crystal like steam from a kettle.
 It briefly forms around the crystal before lurching at and pulling in the large mecha.
 Within moments the figure that forms from this is like a golem of steam, gears, and heat, covered in a glow and mist that is best described as 3D television static.
 The glow from this static covers most of the machine's figure, allowing only the most out of place and extreme design aspects to pierce through the cloud.
 The figure stands nearly 15ft tall as it stands, gears crunching and steam blowing as the form condenses into a more slender form.
 A pair of glowing eyes pierce through the gears and static at the head, while the general shape of a face can be seen.
 A dragon, you realize.
 The shape it's becoming is draconic, wings and all, as the Dragon melds its personal shape into a Gearforged Void Dragon.
   * "Chodrel, your inability has finally brought a result, so I will let your defensive failings slide.
 However, should these "bullies" have their way, our future will soon become theirs."
-  * Chodrel: “Y-your form!
-Wh-what did they do to you!”
+    * Chodrel: “Y-your form!”
     * “Speak no more, Chodrel.
 This is more than enough of me to handle the situation at hand.”
   * The dragon scans his surroundings, stopping once its gaze meets Iuden.
     * "You're looking well, Iuden.
 Have you come to pay your respects?"
     * "Iuden, do you not recognize your own benefactor?
 Perhaps it us unfair to expect recognition in this lesser form."
     * “This form may not be ideal, but my powers within it are enough.
 Join me at my side, Iuden, and your rewards will be even greater.” =Iuden Power=

+  * As Iuden goes to attack, make a Charisma Saving Throw at Disadvantage.
+  * As the strike hits or attempts to hit, Xaion turns to Iuden: "You poor tragic child, you fail to tell your enemies from your friends.
+Perhaps it would be best if you stopped trying."
+Xaion uses his reaction to activate the control he has over you, automatically casting the spell that Iuden has studied well.
+Make a Wisdom Saving Throw, Iuden.  =Geas=
+  * When struck by Iuden: “You poor tragic child, you fail to tell your enemies from your friends.
+Perhaps it would be best if you stopped trying.”
+    * Xaion uses his reaction to activate the control he has over you, automatically casting the spell that Iuden has studied well.
+Make a Wisdom Saving Throw, Iuden.
-  * When struck by Iuden: “Do you still not remember, Iuden?
-Worry not, you soon will.” =Geas= “I had no intention of bending you to my will like the Sunset has done to your friends, but perhaps some loss of control will grant you an ounce of respect.”
+    * “I had no intention of bending you to my will like the Sunset has done to your friends, but perhaps some loss of control will grant you an ounce of respect.”

+  * Sees Delvid:
     * "I sense that you too are a follower of the void, Delvid.
 You are not one of mine, but I sense that your purpose might be even greater than my own.
-We seek the same goal, to protect the pathway between planes; Stop fighting and I will divulge everything I know about the void and the one that you worship."
+We seek the same goal, to protect the pathway between planes; Stand down, and I will grant you the knowledge you seek and divulge all I know about the void and the one that you worship."

-  * “Ah, the twins.
-I have well gotten to know you through Iuden’s eyes, and now that I can probe your minds in person then I see no reason not to.”
+  * Sees Morren
+    * “Morren, your resistance to the Sunset is admirable.
+Though at the cost of it targeting your sister, I doubt that you agree.
+You have earned a place at my side should you want it.”

+  * Sees Cateline
+    * “Poor, poor child.
+I doubt you could stop if you wanted to...”
+    * “Worry not, your end will come quickly.”

+  * Sees Tab
     * "Tab, was it?
-Skilled as I'm sure you are, no potion will free you from your slavery.
+Skilled as I'm sure you are, no potion of the mind will help you awaken from your obedience to the Sunset, and no potion of the body will give you the strength to break your shackles, not anymore.
 To ask me for help, however, might just free you from your fate.
-The being controls you in part, so you must lose your current form, however, to truly be free."
+The Sunset’s control in you runs deep, so you must lose your current form, however, to truly be free."

+  * Sees Mormir
+    * “You have no master, yet you wield great personal strength.
+Too much, perhaps.
+I predict that your pride will be your downfall, and all you know will go with you.
+So no, you do not get an offer of peace, for the only way for you to survive is to beg for your life.
+So instead, you will be but a smear once all is done.
+And as i predicted,” it turns to Denver.
+“All that you know will go with you."

+  * Sees Scout
+    * "A kobold?
+Who doesn't run?
+How amusing...
+Do what your kind is best at, Kobold, and beg for me to be your new master.”
+    * “Do not expect your dragon to save you from me.
+I have seen your master, and there is no comparison."

+  * Sees Nebula
+    * “A celestial!?
+No, you are but a bastard child of a real threat...”
+    * “You confuse me, Nebula, most celestials abhor the void reflexively, perhaps you have some use yet.
+Join me, and you will gain powers and knowledge far beyond those you currently possess."

 - Ulfgarf (under god of bloodlust)
-  * Pistol reveal when the bots become overwhelming or for a final strike.
   * Pistol appears to be a flintlock piatol but glows violently red and, just for an instant, appears to be covered in blood.
 You all snap out of the vision as you hear a loud POW noise as the ranged weapon in Ulfgarf’s hand recoils, blasting through its target with an instantaneous red beam.
   * A voice remains, though unclear.
 Your bloodlust must be sated by someone or something.
 You instantly know who that target will be.

   * Blood Blaster
     * 2d8 damage, range (100/260)ft, attunement.
     * Mass Maraud: Once per long rest you can take 1hp from every living creature within 60ft and deal up to 20 of those points to damage a single target, attack rolls are unchanged.
     * Malediction: Once per long rest you can choose to heal yourself up to half of the damage dealt to a target before applying Mass Maraud.

 - Delvid (under Xulvrathox)
   * The obelisk calls to him, a message from a precense beyond his immagination calling for him to make sure the obelisk remains in place and unharmed.
 The precense you feel doesn’t feel so strongly about the gearmaster.